 What is EPIK?
 (Are they a recruiter for foreign English teachers in Korea?)

-“Firstly, EPIK is an acronym that stands for English Program in Korea.
+“Firstly, EPIK is an acronym that stands for the English Program in Korea.
 Essentially, they are a government program that seeks to improve the English-speaking abilities of students while also facilitating cultural exchange between the students and English teachers.
 So while EPIK is not exactly a recruiter, I did use a recruiter called Korean Horizons to help facilitate my application to the program.”

 Where were you placed and what type of school will you be teaching in?